 A mattress is meant to keep you comfortable.
 But “comfortable” is not a standardized scale.
 Each sleeper has unique preferences and needs, based on their own body and sleeping style.

-Considering your own body weight and makeup will help you determine which mattress will give you the best possible sleep.
+Considering your own body weight and sleeping position will help you determine which mattress will give you the best results.
 In this guide, we will look at the types of mattresses which are typically best suited for larger sleepers.

 When we talk about a “larger” sleeper, we are referring to weight, height, and/or body composition.
 There is no definite measurement that places a person in this category.
-When considering mattress evaluations, we tend to notice a change in performance and preferences at around 200lb.
-So for the purposes of this guide, we will use that as our benchmark.
+When considering mattress evaluations, we tend to notice a change in performance and preferences at around 200 pounds.
+For the purposes of this guide, we will use that as our benchmark.

 Body weight and composition affect your experience with a mattress in many ways.
-Larger sleepers often feel most comfortable with certain mattress conditions and qualities.
-It’s especially important for these sleepers to consider mattress thickness, firmness, and density, in addition to other personal preferences and tendencies such as motion isolation and sleeping position.
+Larger sleepers often feel most comfortable when a mattress has certain characteristics and features.
+It’s especially important for these sleepers to consider mattress thickness and firmness while also taking into account personal preferences and needs relating to motion isolation and temperature regulation.